UWA-SCIE2204-Marine-Systems/Catch-curve/CatchCurveMarkdown.md

     ## Warning: package 'RCurl' was built under R version 3.6.2

-to run the analysis you need to copy the text inside these sections and paste it in to the top left corner box in your ecocloud R studio session.
+To run the analysis simply copy the text inside these sections, open your ecocloud R studio session, and paste the text into the top left corner box.

 Do this now for the ‘library(RCurl)’ text above.

 Now highlight the text you just pasted and click on the run button shown in the image